2020PB/police-brutality/reports/Michigan.md

 Two different women, each in different videos, are shown falling or fallen over as a result of the shoving and pulling.

-tags: shove, push, arrest, protestor
+tags: shove, push, arrest, protester

 id: mi-grandrapids-3